Raffling an information design classic

 I bought it about 30 years ago in a London bookstore for 40 pence.
 It’s a fabulous book, explaining the principles of Isotype and written in Basic English – the plain language system developed by CK Ogden and IA Richards.
 You can read it online.

-Second prize
+Extra prize